it-p-lodz-pl/TUL.Courses/PT.IFE/Task1.Collections.md

 ### `Logic` layer

 This layer should provide all functionality relevant to the selected business process.

 ### Unit Tests

-Use the Unit Test to prove the correctness of the proposed solution During the preparation phase the test must initialize the data being processed.
+Use the Unit Test to prove the correctness of the proposed solution.
+During the preparation phase the test must initialize the data being processed.
 Dependency Injection is very helpful to implement this functionality.

 ## Notes